 Black vs Blue

 The thing about navy and black is that is can look like an accident.
 Especially if it’s a washed-out black or a very deep navy, or the shades are too close together.
 You want a bit of tonal contrast with this one, so people know you’re making a deliberate fashion statement.
-For a killer date night look, match royal blue or ocean blue sneakers with some black denim and a tonal blue shirt.
+For a killer date night look, match royal blue or ocean blue sneakers, like our DECO 2.0 in Navy with some black denim and a tonal blue shirt.
 Or switch things up with black sneakers, indigo jeans and a navy crew-neck tee.
 Navy and black together is high risk, but with subtle attention to detail, the two shades can complement eachother quite nicely.
 Try and start with one hero item – perhaps a navy blazer, or some blue sneakers – and build your outfit around it.

 Blue vs Brown

 Blue and brown are probably the least controversial colour match on the list.
 It’s why brown leather boots and blue jeans are natural best friends.
 There’s good science behind this, too.
 Blue and orange are opposites on the colour wheel, which means they complement and contrast eachother, creating more visual interest.
 Brown is also a very neutral shade, with tonnes of variation, so it’s easy to find some brown shoes or accessories to match that navy suit.
 The easy staples to try here include: a navy two-piece suit with dark chocolate Oxfords, a navy knit blazer with brown penny loafers, or cuffed navy chinos with light brown Chukka boots.
 All simple, all super stylish.